bytecodealliance/rfcs/accepted/rfc-process.md

 ### Making a decision: merge or close

 *   When discussion has stabilized around the main points of contention, any stakeholder can make a **motion to finalize**, using a special comment syntax understood by tooling.
 This motion comes with a disposition: merge or close.
+    * N.B.: an RFC may be closed for reasons of timing or other project management concerns.
+The project team should make clear under what conditions, if any, a similar RFC would be reconsidered.
 *   In response to the motion to finalize, a bot will post a special comment with a **stakeholder checklist**.
     *   This list includes the GitHub handle for each individual stakeholder, organized into stakeholder groups.
     *   The individual who filed the motion to finalize is automatically checked off.